-Welcome to the Fall 2013 edition of our online newsletter.
+Welcome to the Spring 2015 edition of our online newsletter.
 We are delighted that you continue to follow the services our firm provides to churches throughout the United States and Canada.

 This edition of “PERSPECTIVES” has a lighter and more humorous tone to it.
 For our hard working Directors keeping a sense of humor and high energy going during a campaign is an area that is extremely important and forever evolving.
 Campaigns can be intense, require a lot of commitment, time, and energy.
 It’s a very serious business, however sometimes it’s necessary to bring a little laughter along the way.
 We hope that one, if not all, of our articles speak to you or at least make you smile.

 Our firm wishes you a safe, joyous and healthy holiday season!

 Vice President of Operations